About the Author

 In no particular order, here are five great examples of S&P 500 ETFs you might want to consider.

 The fund may have a place in the portfolios of investors seeking to hedge against a market downturn.
-However, remember that due to the use of derivatives contracts and the compounding effect of returns, the ProShares fund is designed only to reflect daily inverse returns of the S&P 500, not to be a buy-and-hold fund over extended periods.
+However, remember that, due to the use of derivative contracts and the compounding effect of returns, the ProShares fund is designed only to reflect the S&P 500's daily inverse returns, not to be a buy-and-hold fund over extended periods.
 Fund performance will deviate from the exact inverse of the S&P 500's performance.

 Additionally, although designed to act as a hedge in a bear market, this ETF will decline significantly in value during a bull market.
-Investors should note this particular risk and understand the fund's function as a shorter-term hedge.
+Investors should note this risk and understand the fund's role as a short-term hedge.

 As you can see, we've discussed a few excellent S&P 500 ETFs, and this isn't an exhaustive list of all available products.
 Before deciding which is best for you, consider a few key factors.